Car Accident Property Damage Claim: What You Need To Know

 The damage to tangible property that is covered by a claim consists of “physical injury to or destruction of the property and loss of use of the property so injured or destroyed.”
 (MCL 500.3121(3))

-Does a car accident property damage claim depend on fault?
+Does this type of claim depend on fault?

-No. A car accident property damage claim may be filed under a driver’s auto insurance policy regardless of who was at-fault in causing the property.
+No. This claim may be filed under a driver’s auto insurance policy regardless of who was at-fault in causing the property.
 (MCL 500.3121(2))

 This means that, even if the person who is filing the property damage claim caused the motor vehicle accident because he was careless or irresponsible, as long as the damage was not done intentionally, he is still entitled to recover.

 Who do I file a car accident property damage claim against?